Mingtiandi

 The Paragon includes two office blocks in addition to the six-storey mall (Image: Cuscaden Peak)

-Singapore’s largest commercial REIT has agreed to acquire the Paragon mall and medical complex on Orchard Road for S$3.9 billion ($3.1 billion), according to an announcement by CapitaLand Integrated Commercial Trust on Monday, in the city-state’s largest property transaction so far this year.
+Singapore’s largest commercial REIT has agreed to acquire the Paragon mall and medical complex on Orchard Road for S$3.9 billion ($3.1 billion), according to an announcement by CapitaLand Integrated Commercial Trust (CICT) on Monday, in the city-state’s largest transaction of a single property so far this year.

-The freehold integrated development, comprising 491,817 square feet (45,691 square metres) of retail space and a further 223,098 square feet of medical suites and offices, is valued at S$5,455 per square foot of net lettable area.
-The trust is acquiring the asset from Cuscaden Peak, an equal joint venture between Temasek-owned firms Mapletree Investments and CapitaLand, which took Paragon REIT private last year and marks the latest disposal from what had once been the portfolio of Singapore Press Holdings’s property division.
+With the freehold complex spanning 714,915 square feet (66,418 square metres) of net lettable area, the trust is paying the equivalent of S$5,455 per square foot to acquire the property from Cuscaden Peak, a 50:50 joint venture between CICT’s sponsor, CapitaLand Investment and Temasek Holdings stablemate Mapletree Investments, which took Paragon REIT private last year and has been steadily selling off assets from what had once been the portfolio of Singapore Press Holdings’s property division.

 “Paragon is a rare, premier freehold integrated development in the heart of Orchard Road,” said Tan Choon Siang, chief executive of CICT’s manager.
 “This acquisition strengthens the resilience and quality of CICT’s Singapore-focused portfolio, combining sizeable, upscale retail exposure with a defensive medical component, which is supported by strong structural tailwinds such as an ageing population and rising medical tourism.”